USC-ACTLab/crazyswarm/docs2/usage.rst

 Then set 'fixed frame' to 'world' and add the TF plugin.
 Then in 'TF', check  the 'show names' checkbox.
 The crazyflie names should appear with their estimated position.

+This RVIZ2 visualization can be done for the default topics:
+* 'pose': '/cf1/pose/' Transforms and Pose
+* 'odom': '/cf1/odom/' Odometry
+* 'scan': '/cf1/scan' Scan